-During this moment with God, He revealed to me that I was to write this story for Him.
+During this moment with God, He revealed to me that I was to write this story for him.
 He wanted me to put down on paper all that I went through and felt.
 He made it clear to me that this story was to be about obedience and doing God’s will.

 Again, I cried out in despair to God.
 Why me?
 I can’t write.
 I’m not a writer.
 How can I do this for you?
 I don’t have the abilities required for this task.
 I wouldn’t know what to say, or how to say it.

-God reminded me about the story of Moses, who reluctantly came to Him with these words: “Who am I?”
+God reminded me about the story of Moses, who reluctantly came to him with these words: “Who am I?”
 Then following a conversation with God, Moses continued to display his doubts.

 This is exactly how I felt.
 I felt stupid about going before people.
 How are they going to believe this story?
 I am a normal human being with insecurities and doubts, just like the person next door.
-But God showed me that He picked me because of my inadequacies and my willingness to be used.
+But God showed me that he picked me because of my inadequacies and my willingness to be used.

 The decision to obey

-As we returned to Edmonton, I continued with my struggles.
+As we returned home, I continued with my struggles.
 I hurt physically and I doubted God once again.
 I got caught up in feeling sorry for myself.
 My story was not unfolding as I would have liked it.
 Hospitalized with complications, the plot kept changing.
 More characters were added and I was not in control.
 During my struggles, I forgot who the main Character was and why I was in the story.

 I’m ashamed to admit that during this time I felt angry, alone, insecure, and unworthy.
-Satan had a great hold over me.
+Satan’s lies had a great hold over me.
 I hated it and took my anger and frustration out on my husband Wayne — the one person I hold so dear and yet hurt so much.
 I was not proud of where I was; determined to get through this, I sought God’s help.